ghatesudi/IndiGen/paper/paper.md

 Special thanks to all contributors and users who provided feedback and helped improve the project.
 Their input has been invaluable in making this tool robust and user-friendly.
-We also acknowledge the inspiration drawn from the work: Sharma, R. S. (2005).
+We also acknowledge the inspiration drawn from the work: Sharma, D. D. (2005).
 Panorama of Indian Anthroponomy: An Historical, Socio-cultural & Linguistic Analysis of Indian Personal Names.
 Mittal Publications.

 # Declaration of Competing Interest